Top Spanish festivals 2016

 Mid-May: Fiesta de San Isidro, Madrid

 It's Madrid’s largest festival, and the events offer an opportunity to wear the traditional castizo finery and sample tasty delicacies like thick steamy broth.
 Music and dancing is everywhere with flamenco, zarzuelas and Latin rhythms happening at concerts all over the city.
 The festival is launched with a grand procession of giants and cabezudos, followed by an opening speech in the Plaza Mayor.
 Over the next few days, entertainment and revelry takes over the city's public spaces.
-Check their website to confirm the 2015 dates but it’s likely to be 13 to 17 May, 2015.
+The fiesta runs from 11 to 15 May 2016.
 See www.esmadrid.com.

 Late May: Feria de la Manzanilla in Sanlucar de Barrameda